Cascade switching current detectors based on arrays of Josephson junctions

 \section{Discussion}

 We observed similar behavior both for low- and high-$T_c$ devices, either linear arrays or stacks.
 Both types of detectors have some advantages.
-2D-linear arrays facilitate a large absorption area and a simple scalability to tens of thousand of JJs \cite{Muller_2009}.
+2D-linear arrays facilitate a large absorption area and simple scalability to tens of thousands of JJs \cite{Muller_2009}.

 The list of advantages of high-$T_c$ devices include: (i) Broad frequency range covering the whole THz area [0.1-10] THz \cite{Borodianskyi_2017}. (ii) Compactness in combination with large $N$. (iii) Large $V_c \sim 20-30$ mV \cite{Krasnov_2002,Krasnov_2009}, enabling high readout signals.
-From Figs. \ref{fig:fig1} (b) and \ref{fig:fig2} (c) it can be seen that the maximum readout voltage, $NV_c$, for a high-$T_c$ mesa ($~5\ $V) is more than 100 times larger than for a low-$T_c$ array ($\sim 0.04$ V) despite only a factor two difference in $N$ (250 vs. 128). (iv) The atomic separation of IJJs enables the strongest interjunction coupling, needed for the avalanche switching.
+From Figs. \ref{fig:fig4} (a) and \ref{fig:fig5} (b) it can be seen that the maximum readout voltage, $NV_c$, for a high-$T_c$ mesa ($~5\ $V) is more than 100 times larger than for the low-$T_c$ array ($\sim 0.04$ V) despite only a factor two difference in $N$ (250 vs. 128). (iv) The atomic separation of IJJs enables the strongest interjunction coupling, needed for the avalanche switching.